midas-network/rsv-scenario-modeling-hub/target-data/README.md

    -  rate * population size / 100000
    - For the 6 months age group, the population size for the corresponding year divided by 2 is used.
-   - The data from the year 2022 are used for the year 2023/
+   - The population data from the year 2022 are used for the year 2023/
    - The population size information comes from the US Census Bureau, please consult the [`auxiliary-data`](./../auxiliary-data/) for more information